SM 25x375 [2xM8] / N52 - magnetic roller

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Key role in the industry of new technologies – find application in HDD drives, electric motors, medical equipment or very highly developed apparatuses.
+- Wide application in modern technologies – find application in hard drives, electric drive mechanisms, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: